-This year, early voting begins on Saturday, June 17th for primaries in New York, and runs through Sunday, June 25th.
-Primary day is Tuesday, June 27th.
+This year, early voting begins on Saturday, October 28 for the general election in New York, and runs through Sunday, November 5.
+Election day is Tuesday, November 7.

 There are many important local races on the ballot this year, including Town Supervisors, Mayors, County Legislators, and the New York City Council.
-You can visit whosontheballot.org to see what’s at stake where you live.
+You can click here to see your ballot so you know what’s at stake where you live.

-Although it is not a general election year, it is still essential that we vote, and that we vote early.
+Although it is not a federal election year, it is still essential that we vote, and that we vote early.

 Why vote early?
 By choosing to vote early, you will give yourself more options to exercise your vote on a day and time that is convenient for you.
 You will also benefit from avoiding long lines and ensuring that no last-minute issues prevent you from registering your vote.